 But not all vitamin D is created equal.
 If you take a supplement, you may notice the label will say vitamin D3 (cholecalciferol) or vitamin D2 (ergocalciferol).
 While both types of vitamin D can provide some benefit, vitamin D3 is the kind absorbed by the human body from the sun.
 Both forms exist in “the wild,” so to speak, as vitamin D3 is found mostly in animal products (fatty fish and eggs)², while D2 comes from the ergosterol in plants when exposed to the sun.

 In addition to being the most “natural” version in the sense that it is the kind people absorb through the skin, vitamin D3 is more potent than D2.
-It binds better to human tissues, and all those studies about the benefits of the sunshine vitamin?
+It binds better to human soft tissues and all those studies about the benefits of the sunshine vitamin?
 According to Medscape, those studies are performed using vitamin D3.³

 Like with many vitamins, there are ways you can get the maximum benefit of vitamin D in your body.
 Sometimes, a combined approach of more than one vitamin can help each to benefit your overall health.
 One such approach is to partner vitamin D3 with a less well-known nutrient, K2.